ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

 ### Workshop Execution
 The goal of the workshop is to better understand the business problem to address with a future application.
 But the approach can apply to find solutions to bottlenecks or other issues in existing applications as well.
 The workshop will help the team understand the big picture of the solution by building a timeline of domain events as they occur during the business process life span.

-It's important to avoid documenting process steps; this part of the process is not about capturing an implementation.
-Instead, focus on documenting the events.
-The timeline will represent the high level process as a sequential flow of events.
+It is important to avoid documenting processing steps; the Event Storming method is not tying to specify a particular implementation.
+Instead, the focus in initial stages of the workshop is on identifying and sequencing the events which occur in the solution.
+The event timeline is a useful represention of steps in the overall communicating what must happen whil remaining open to many possible implementation approaches.

 *  **Step 1: Domain events discovery:**
-You begin by writing the domain events in orange sticky note using verbs in past tense.
+Begin by writing each domain event into an orange sticky note with a few words and a verb in a past tense.
 Describe **What's happened**.
 At first just "storm" the events by having each domain expert generate their individual lists of domain events; you may not need to iniitally place them on the ordered timeline as they write them.
-The events must be worded in a way that is relevant to the domain experts.
+The events must be worded in a way that is meaningful to the domain experts and business stakeholder.
 You are explaining what happens in business terms, not what happens inside the implementation of the system.

 You don't need to describe all the events in your domain, but it is important to cover the process you are interested in exploring from end to end.
 Thus, you need to make sure to identify the start and end events and place them on the timeline at the beginning and end of the wall covered with paper.
 The other events identified need to be placed between these two endpoints in the closest approximation that the team can agree to a sequential order.
 There will be overlaps at this point - don't worry about that; we'll address this later.

 * **Step 2: Tell the story:**
 In this step, you retell the story by talking about how to relate events to particular personas.
 A member of the team (often the facilitator, but others can do this as well) will act this out by taking on the perspective on a persona in the domain (such as a "manufacturer" who wants to ship a widget to a customer) and asking which events follow which other events.
 Start at the beginning of that persona's interaction and ask "what happens next?"
 Pick up and rearrange the events the team has stormed as this happens as you discover events that are duplicates (take those off the board) or that are in the wrong order (move them into the right order).

 The key here is to add questions or comments (using the red stickies) when some parts are unclear.
 This is an indication that the team needs to follow up and make clarifications at a later point.
 Likewise you want to use this time to document assumptions on the definition stickies.
 This is also a good time to rephrase events as you proceed through the story.
-Sometimes you will need to rephrase an each event description in past tense, or adjust the terms used if needed.
+Sometimes you will need to rephrase an event description putting the verbing in past tense, or adjusting the terms used to relate clearly to other identified events.

 In this step you want to focus on the mainline "happy" end-to-end path in order to avoid getting bogged down in details of exceptions and error handling.
 That can be added later.